IBM/event-automation/_tutorials/ea-guided-tutorial-1.md

     The username starts with `eem-`.

-    **Tip**: If the credentials are not accepted immediately, wait for thirty seconds, and then click "Next" again.

     **Did you know?** The username and password you created is unique to you, and is only for accessing this topic.
 If you need to revoke this password, you can do it without impacting other users of this topic.

 1. Confirm the name of the topic that you want to process events from.